Jeanette Kwakye: Injury

 After Beijing 2008, Kwakye suffered from Achilles tendon and knee injuries, missing the 2010 athletics season.
 She returned to competition in 2011 and became the British 100m champion.

 Kwakye reached the semi-final of the Women's 100m at the 2011 World Championships, in Daegu, South Korea.

 In 2012 Kwakye won the British 60m Indoor title, but failed to qualify for the London 2012 Olympic Games due to injury.
 She did not compete in 2013.

 Kwakye announced her retirement from competition in January 2014.

 Personal life

 Both of Kwakye's parents were born in the Brong-Ahafo Region of Ghana.
 The Kwakye family moved to England in the early 1980s.
 Kwakye's younger brother, Louis, is also involved in National athletics.
-Her younger sister, Chelsea, is the co-author of 'Taking Up Space', a Penguin (Merky Books) book released in 2020.
+Her younger sister, Chelsea, is the co-author of Taking Up Space, a Penguin (Merky Books) book released in 2020.

 Kwakye is a graduate of Loughborough University where she attained a degree in Politics and Economics.
 She is close friends with singer Estelle.

 Kwakye was the lead trainer on the set for 2012 British film Fast Girls, training Lily James and Lenora Crichlow for their respective roles as athletes.
-She also featured in 2012 documentary film Personal Best.
+She also featured in director Sam Blair's 2012 documentary film "Personal Best".

-In October 2016 Jeanette was part of a consortium involved with a take over of English National League football team Dagenham & Redbridge.
+In October 2016 Jeanette was part of a consortium involved with a takeover of English National League football team Dagenham & Redbridge.

 In 2017, Kwakye self-published a children's book, Femi the Fox.